West Virginia Fracking May Expose Workers to Dangerous Silica Dust

 Not surprisingly, silicosis is a huge concern in West Virginia with its major mining industries.
 Historically, the state was home to the first major industrial exposure to silica in the 1930s at Hawk’s Nest, where the process of blasting a three-mile tunnel through a mountain containing silica-laced rock exposed thousands of Depression-era laborers to the dangerous dust.

-Presently, the recent rise in hydraulic fracturing, a process known as fracking, may be exposing West Virginia oil and gas drillers to unsafe levels of silica.
+Presently, the recent rise in hydraulic fracturing, a process known as fracking, may be exposing West Virginia oil and gas drillers to unsafe levels of silica and other forms of toxic exposure.

 Dangerous Dust From Fracking and Drilling Sites